 Prevent and End Homelessness Among Older Adults

-LeadingAge California has been working with Justice in Aging, the Corporation for Supportive Housing, the State Council on Developmental Disabilities, and the United Way of Greater Los Angeles to create a targeted rent stabilization program to prevent and end homelessness among older adults and people with disabilities.
+LeadingAge California is co-sponsoring legislation with Justice in Aging, the Corporation for Supportive Housing, the State Council on Developmental Disabilities, and the United Way of Greater Los Angeles that creates a targeted rent stabilization program to prevent and end homelessness among older adults and people with disabilities.

 The rent stabilization program will fund housing subsidies that meet the specific needs of acutely low-income older adults and people with disabilities who are experiencing homelessness or at high risk of homelessness using predictive indicators.

 The program seeks to ensure that people receiving subsidies under the program will be able to transition into permanent affordable housing through the Section 8 voucher program, or another federally subsidized affordable housing program.

 Link to fact sheet